VertebrateResequencing/wr/.docs/bugfixes/260926-subscription-shutdown-timing.md

   - Gates: `make lint` 0 issues; `go test -count=5 -run TestSubscription ./jobqueue/` ok (295s); `make test` 711 passed / 20 skipped (6m56s);
     `CGO_ENABLED=1 make race` 711 passed / 19 skipped (10m23s).
+- [x] Reported race (from review of item 2): `unsubscribeServer` read `s.id` without `sockMu` while `replaceSock` writes it under `sockMu`, so an `Unsubscribe` landing just after `replaceSock` passed its `isStopping` check would unsubscribe the old id and leave the replacement registered, which `unsubscribeRejectedReplacement` doesn't cover.
+  - Finding: the reported wrong-id outcome and data race do not happen on the code as it was, but only because of an ordering that nothing documented. `requestStop` closed `stop` outside `sockMu` and then called `closeSock`, which takes `sockMu.RLock`.
+A stop landing between `replaceSock`'s check and its swap therefore waited in `closeSock` until the swap finished, and `unsubscribeServer`, which always runs after a completed `requestStop`, then read the new id with a happens-before edge from `replaceSock`'s unlock.
+So the stop and replace decisions were not atomic, but the id read was saved by an unrelated lock.
+  - Hook: `replaceSockDecidedHook`, a nil-in-production test seam that runs inside `replaceSock` after it decides to swap and before it swaps.
+New test `TestSubscriptionStopDuringReplace`: against a healthy manager, it registers a replacement and dials its socket as a reconnect would, then calls `replaceSock`.
+The hook starts `Unsubscribe` and gives the stop up to 200ms to land in the window.
+The test asserts that the replacement is no longer registered afterwards, and that the stop did not land mid-swap.
+  - Before, under `-race`: the stop landed in the window (traced `stop landed in window: true`), the replacement was still removed, and there was no race report.
+The new test fails only on `So(stopLandedMidSwap, ShouldBeFalse)`.
+Mutation: with `closeSock` reading `s.sock` unlocked as well, the old code reports two DATA RACEs and leaves the replacement registered (`So(stillRegistered, ShouldBeFalse)` fails).
+That is the reported bug, one edit away.
+  - Fix: `requestStop` closes `stop` and takes the socket to close under `sockMu.Lock`, the lock `replaceSock` decides and swaps under.
+So a stop either comes before the swap decision (which is then refused, and `unsubscribeRejectedReplacement` removes the replacement) or after the swap (and `unsubscribeServer` sends the replacement's id).
+Exactly one of them unsubscribes each registration. `unsubscribeServer` also reads `s.id` under `sockMu.RLock`, and its comment now says it must follow `requestStop` and why the id it reads is final.
+The comment also says that a long-held request on a shared Client can use up the 5s.
+  - After, under `-race`, 3 of 3: stop landed in window false, replacement removed, no race report.
+  - Gates (items 1-3 of this round): `make lint` 0 issues; `go test -count=3 -run TestSubscription ./jobqueue/` ok (237s), and with `-race` ok (258s); `make test` 712 passed / 20 skipped (7m21s);
+    `CGO_ENABLED=1 make race` 712 passed / 19 skipped (10m23s).